 Youth Development (Grade 3 – 6)

 Youth Development Programs extend care for youth between Grades 3 – 6.
 This program is designed to engage students in physical activity, social/cooperative games, drama, visual arts and more.
 Our Youth Development Program has access to many school spaces including the gym, library, classrooms and computer labs.
-The program is operated by licensed child care providers on behalf of WRDSB.
+The program is operated by WRDSB or licensed child care providers on behalf of WRDSB at designated locations.

 Fees and Providers